Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Parkinson disease arises from decreased dopamine production in the brain.
 The absence of dopamine makes it hard for the brain to coordinate muscle movements.
-Low dopamine also contributes to mood and cognitive disturbances later in the course of the disease.
+Low dopamine also contributes to mood and cognitive problems later in the course of the disease.
 Experts don't know what triggers the development of Parkinson disease most of the time.
-Early onset Parkinson disease is often inherited and is the result of certain gene mutations.
+Early onset Parkinson disease is often inherited and is the result of certain gene defects.

 Eventually, Parkinson disease symptoms get worse and include:

 Parkinson disease can be hard to diagnose.
 No single test can identify it.
 Parkinson can be easily mistaken for another health condition.
 A healthcare provider will usually take a medical history, including a family history to find out if anyone else in your family has Parkinson's disease.
 He or she will also do a neurological exam.
 Sometimes, an MRI or CT scan, or some other imaging scan of the brain can identify other problems or rule out other diseases.

 Parkinson disease can't be cured.
 But there are different therapies that can help control symptoms.
 Many of the medicines used to treat Parkinson disease help to offset the loss of the chemical dopamine in the brain.
 Most of these medicines help manage symptoms quite successfully.

 A procedure called deep brain stimulation may also be used to treat Parkinson disease.
 It sends electrical impulses into the brain to help control tremors and twitching movements.
 Some people may need surgery to manage Parkinson disease symptoms.
 Surgery may involve destroying small areas of brain tissue responsible for the symptoms.
 However, these surgeries are rarely done since deep brain stimulation is now available.